steffenwiegand/entain/racing/README.md

 - **number** - represents the number of the race.
 - **vsible** - represents whether or not the race is visible.
 - **advertised_start_time** - is the time the race is advertised to run.
+- **status** - represents the status of a race, which is either open or closed.

-The ListRaces request takes an optional filter, orderBy parameter.
-You can specify the meetingIds within an array of integers and/or a showVisibleOnly boolean flag. **See examples below...**
+The ListRaces request takes an optional filter and orderBy parameter.
+For the **filter paramater** you can specify the meetingIds within an array of integers and/or a showVisibleOnly boolean flag, or leave in blank.
+For the **order paramater** you can specify one or more columns incl. their sorting order, or leave in blank.
+**See examples below...**

 Curl request with no filter
 ```bash